Leatherface: Influence

 Several professional wrestlers have used the Leatherface moniker as their gimmick during their wrestling careers.
-During his brief stint in New Japan Pro-Wrestling from 1989-1990, Michael Kirchner would use the moniker Leatherface.
-Now retired wrestler professional wrestler Dennis Knight would also take on the name Leatherface during a brief stint in 1991, going so far as to even dress up as the character during rounds.
-In 2012, Japanese wrestler Makoto would debut her masked persona "Lady Face" which was inspired by Leatherface.
-Bray Wyatt, well known for using multiple gimmicks inspired by film and television characters, would wear a butcher outfit during matches which were directly inspired by the character.
+During his brief stint in New Japan Pro-Wrestling from 1989 to 1990, Michael Kirchner would use the moniker Leatherface.
+Now retired wrestler professional wrestler Dennis Knight also took on the name Leatherface during a brief stint in 1991, going so far as to even dress up as the character during matches.
+Also in 1993, Canadian wrestler Rick Patterson (wrestler) used the gimmick in Japan when Kirchner was sent to jail for assaulting and breaking a fan's jaw.
+In 2012, Japanese wrestler Makoto debuted her masked persona "Lady Face" which was inspired by Leatherface.
+Bray Wyatt, well known for using multiple gimmicks inspired by film and television characters, wore a butcher outfit during matches which were directly inspired by the character.

 Leatherface has been a source of inspiration for various fictional characters throughout the decades.
-Capcom's Resident Evil video game series would base the designs of several of their characters on Leatherface.
-In Resident Evil 4 (2005), enemies such as the Chainsaw Men and Chainsaw Sisters, and more importantly Dr. Salvador has been noted by observers as being heavily influenced by Leatherface.
+Capcom's Resident Evil video game series based the designs of several of their characters on Leatherface.
+In Resident Evil 4 (2005), enemies such as the Chainsaw Men and Chainsaw Sisters, and more importantly, Dr. Salvador has been noted by observers as being heavily influenced by Leatherface.
 In Resident Evil 7: Biohazard (2017), the game's Baker family was noted by many as a homage to and inspired by Leatherface and the Sawyer family.
 Tatsuki Fujimoto, the creator of the hit manga series Chainsaw Man, revealed during the tenth-anniversary celebration of the animation studio MAPPA, that Leatherface and the original Texas Chainsaw Massacre as the main source of inspiration for the series and its titular character.
-Actor Michael Cerveris would compare his character, Professor Pyg, in Gotham, to Leatherface, particularly his mask, apron, and straps.
-In American Horror Story: Roanoke, the character Bloody Face was partially inspired by Leatherface.
+Actor Michael Cerveris compared his character, Professor Pyg, in Gotham, to Leatherface, particularly his mask, apron, and straps.
+In American Horror Story: Asylum, the character Bloody Face was partially inspired by Leatherface.
 Makeup artist Christien Tinsley revealed in an interview that the show's creator Ryan Murphy gave Tinsley's makeup department the task of creating something unique and original with Bloody Face that had characteristics of Leatherface in the design whom he referred to as "my Leatherface".